-Hugo T. Dummett, the President of our Society, was born in Springs, South Africa, on April 7, 1940.
-Most members of the SEG will now know that he died on Wednesday, August 25, in a car crash in South Africa.
+Hugo, the past president of our Society, was born in Springs, South Africa, on April 7, 1940.
+Most members of SEG will now know that he died on Wednesday, August 25, in a car crash in South Africa.
 He was alone in the car on an open road and the indications are that he fell asleep at the wheel.

 Hugo was the quintessential explorer.
 Physically he was a big and very energetic man with a robust expectation that his body would respond to whatever demands he placed on it.
 He was bluff and always welcoming, with an infectious enthusiasm for the discussion of any exploration project—his own or that of another.
 He had an instant rapport with anyone who shared his enthusiasm about the hunt for mineral deposits that crossed all boundaries of language and geography and that allowed him to be at home anywhere, from Mongolia to Mexico.
 But he was also a scientist; and in the geological matters in which he detected an exploration benefit he could be a thorough researcher.